 - Manipulate Request If you select this option, the HTTP Editor will modify requests to accommodate the following parameters: - Apply State If your application uses cookies, URL rewriting, or post data techniques to maintain state within a session, the HTTP Editor will attempt to identify the method and modify the response accordingly. - Apply Proxy If you select this option, the HTTP Editor will modify the request according to the proxy settings you specify. - Apply Filter This option appears only when you invoke the HTTP Editor while using Fortify WebInspect and a scan tab has focus (that is, after opening or while conducting a scan).
-If this option is selected, the HTTP Editor applies the Filters settings from Fortify WebInspect's Current
+If this option is selected, the HTTP Editor applies the Filters settings from Fortify WebInspect's Current Scan Settings to add search-and-replace rules for HTTP requests and responses.

-Scan Settings to add search-and-replace rules for HTTP requests and responses.
-Note that changing the Current Scan Settings before invoking the HTTP Editor has no effect; the HTTP Editor will use the settings that were in effect when the scan began.
+Note: Changing the Current Scan Settings before invoking the HTTP Editor has no effect.
+The HTTP Editor uses the settings that were in effect when the scan began.

 Apply Header - This option appears only when you invoke the HTTP Editor while using Fortify WebInspect and a scan tab has focus (that is, after opening or while conducting a scan).
 If this option is selected, the HTTP Editor applies the Cookies/Headers settings for Fortify WebInspect's Current Scan Settings for HTTP requests.

-Note that changing the Current Scan Settings before invoking the HTTP Editor has no effect; the HTTP Editor will use the settings that were in effect when the scan began.
+Note: Changing the Current Scan Settings before invoking the HTTP Editor has no effect.
+The HTTP Editor uses the settings that were in effect when the scan began.